-Answer: Although not every insurance company operates the same, in most cases you can renew the policy on an annual basis, convert the policy to a permanent one. or let the policy cancel and then buy a different one according to your needs at that time.
+Answer: Although not every insurance company operates the same, in most cases, you can renew the policy on an annual basis and convert the policy to a permanent one, or let the policy expire and then buy a different one according to your needs at that time.

 Question: How much is the average 30-year term life policy?

 Answer: Your rate for a 30-year term life policy will primarily depend on your age, your health history, and the amount of life insurance coverage you want to buy.
 Simply click here to see what you can expect to pay for your 30-year policy.